pierrejochem/Ubuntu.Landscape.Client/README.md

 #Ubuntu.Landscape.Client

 The Ubuntu.Landscape.Client .Net library is doing API calls to the Landscape Server.
 It is written in C#.
-The source code will follow soon.

 ###usage